-- Maintainability Local developers should have the ability to maintain, adapt and replicate the system with relative ease. - Availability Users must have the ability to reach the system at all times.
-As such, barring mobile network issues, the system must be hosted on a platform that will be available at all times. - Scalability The system must have the ability to scale to different locations, for any number of subscribers and for multiple languages - Reliability The system must ensure that forecasts are as accurate as possible. - Usability The targeted user group creates a needed requirement of simplicity in the user interface - Cost-Effectiveness The whole system must work together to be affordable and financially sustainable
+- Maintainability Local developers should have the ability to maintain, adapt and replicate the system with relative ease. - Availability Users must have the ability to reach the system.
+As such, barring mobile network issues, the system must be hosted on a platform that will be available at all times. - Scalability The system must have the ability to scale to different locations and for any number of subscribers.

+- Reliability The system must ensure that forecasts are as accurate as possible. - Usability The targeted user group creates a requirement of simplicity in the user interface - Cost-Effectiveness The whole system must work together to be financially sustainable